StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 Students will be asked to complete a Peer Evaluation Survey occasionally during the semester to evaluate their teammates.
-Students that fail to complete the survey or who receive excessive negative feedback will become Inactive.
+Students that fail to complete the survey or who receive negative feedback from multiple students will become Inactive.

 ## MyLabsPlus